anttisalonen/progbook/rst/sw.rst

 *Exercise*: Start a terminal with a Unix shell.

+.. topic:: Is this "Unix shell" the only way to program?

+  No, it's also possible to program in other environments than Unix shell.
+However, Unix shell is one environment, and it's a pretty good one (author's opinion).
+If you're familiar with the Unix shell, it shouldn't be very difficult to learn to use another environment should that become necessary.

 Apart from the shell, we also need an interpreter and an editor.
 For this section we'll use Python as our programming language; so let's install the Python interpreter.
 Again, I can't tell you how to do this; some OSes may have it already installed.
 To find out if you have it, start your Unix shell and try typing:

 .. code-block:: bash